-All University of Illinois IDs and identifying devices are University of Illinois property.
-As such, they are intended only for identification for System services.
+All U of I identification tokens are university property.
+As such, they are intended only for identification for system services.

-i-card Programs and ID centers may charge a reasonable fee for providing an identifying device.
+i‑card Programs and ID Centers may charge a reasonable fee for providing an identifying token.
 Fees are structured to recover costs for system infrastructure and services, including hardware, software, supplies, maintenance, support, and development.